fasterthanlime/ooc-docs/source/compilers/json.rst

     Name of the symbol as string like ``"PLUS"``.
 Used in operator tags.
 ``function``
     Subentity describing the generated function.
 Really like an ordinary function entity.

+.. note:: The ``doc`` field is always an empty string here because rock has no support for
+          oocdoc'ed operator declarations yet.